|

 the section below the product shots, I provide information on cameras used for testing, build quality, focusing, interesting

-light fall-off.
-Most of the time I indicate the issue with regular filters, not the thin type which are more expensive,
+Most of the time I indicate the issue with regular filters, not the thin type which are more expensive, but cause fewer problems.

-but cause fewer problems.
 Coma.
-Coma is an artifact of spherical aberration,
+Coma is an artifact of spherical aberration, and shows itself as

-and shows itself as oblong shapes mostly in the corners of images at wide apertures in wide angle lenses.
-I usually
+oblong shapes mostly in the corners of images at wide apertures in wide angle lenses.
+I usually provide sample crops.

-the color produced on an image by that lens.
-This is mostly hard to define, as the camera may process consecutive shots
+on an image by that lens.
+This is mostly hard to define, as the camera may process consecutive shots just a little differently,

-just a little differently, and is only noticeable as you flip through images on your computer.
-I've found most Sony/Minolta
+and is only noticeable as you flip through images on your computer.
+I've found most Sony/Minolta lenses product a very

-lenses product a very similar color, and I'm not likely to mention any difference unless it's very noticeable.
+similar color, and I'm not likely to mention any difference unless it's very noticeable.
 Bokeh.

-on foreground blur if it looks substantially different than background blur.
+foreground blur if it looks substantially different than background blur.
 Color fringing.

 Are there colors like red/green/purple or blue that occur along the image edges in areas of harsh contrast?